 Working on Wellness

-Workplace wellness is a promising practice in health promotion.
-After all, Canadians are at work for half of their waking hours, so it makes sense to promote health where people spend their time.
+Canadians spend half of their waking hours at work, so it makes sense to promote health where people spend their time.

 - male dominated and/or remote and rural populations in primary industry